boring-registry/boring-registry/README.md

 }
 ```

-### Proxy
+### Download Proxy

-By default the boring-registry return pre-signed URLs, pointing to the remote storage, as download URLs for the Terraform CLI.
-The boring-registry can be configured with a flag to serve as a proxy to deliver the files directly from boring-registry instead of redirecting to the remote storage.
+By default the boring-registry returns pre-signed URLs pointing to the remote storage as download URLs for the Terraform CLI.
+The boring-registry can be configured with a flag to serve as a proxy to serve the files directly from boring-registry instead of redirecting to the remote storage.

-You can activate the proxy by using the `--proxy` flag or by providing it as an environment variable `BORING_REGISTRY_PROXY=true`.
+You can activate the download proxy by using the `--download-proxy` flag or by providing it as an environment variable `BORING_REGISTRY_DOWNLOAD_PROXY=true`.

-***Note :** If activated, the flag proxy will be applied to modules and providers, but not mirrors.*
+***Note :** If activated, the download proxy functionality will be applied to modules and providers, but not mirrors.*

 ## Internal Storage Layout